Skip to main content

 Associate Professor, Literatures in English

 Ishion Hutchinson was born in Port Antonio, Jamaica.
-He is the author of two poetry collections: Far District and House of Lords and Commons.
+He is the author of three poetry collections: Far District; House of Lords and Commons; and School of Instructions.

 Visiting Senior Lecturer, SC Johnson College of Business